 One of the most famous National Parks in NSW is Mount Kosciuszko home to the highest peak in Australia.
-NSW has over 800 National Parks and Reserves for you to explore.
+NSW has 225 National Parks for you to explore.
 We have teamed up with a few of our blogging friends to share some of our favourite National Parks in NSW.

 1. Mount Kosciuszko National Park